labianchin/12factor-en_US/presentation.md

 - The app is executed in the execution environment
 - Stateless and share-nothing
-- Sticky sessions is a violation
-- Session data should be stored with a time-expiration, good candidates are *Memcached* or *Redis*
+- Session data should be stored with a time-expiration, e.g. *Memcached* or *Redis*
 - Stateless means:
  - More robust
  - Easier to manage